alexandercarson/youtubeClone/README.md

 Demo can be seen @https://cl-3ef5d.web.app/

+You can search in the search bar, it does not hit any DB ,just simulates a view of potential results.

 You must type yarn in cli to install required dependencies!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).